 The property values MAY be of any JSON type, including strings, numbers, arrays, objects, Booleans, and null.
 If a property value is a string, it MAY be an empty string.

-In addition to those properties that are explicitly documented, every object defined in this specification MAY contain a property named properties whose value is a property bag.
+In addition to those properties that are explicitly documented, every object defined in this document MAY contain a property named properties whose value is a property bag.
 This allows SARIF producers to include information about each object that is not explicitly specified in the SARIF format.

 Tags